|Kimberley Campus NIHE||

 CUT’s history, from its humble beginnings to the proud institution it is today, is reflected in its buildings.
 The unoccupied buildings of the Commercial High School in St George Street, leased in 1981, soon became too small and a second building in President Brand Street was occupied.
 In 1988 the university purchased the former premises of the Eunice Primary School campus of the Bloemfontein College of Education.
 Before long these were followed by the Main Building (today known as ZR Mahabane Building); the bhpBilliton Building, which houses a large portion of the Faculty of Engineering and Information Technology; Dirk Coetzee Building, which houses the Faculty of Health and Environmental Sciences; Prosperitas Auditorium, as well as Boet Troskie Hall; and a modern Library and Information Service.
 Lapeng Student Centre is a hub of student activity that not only renders a valuable service with regard to the students’ requirements, but also ensures that they enjoy every aspect of student life to the full.
 This centre is equipped with an amphitheatre as well as a cafeteria where students can socialise.

 However, it would be a pity if an institution’s progress could be measured only by its state-of the-art facilities.
 At CUT, progress and transformation go hand in hand.
 Within our institutional culture, CUT can also be described in terms of the needs experienced within an African context.
 CUT boasts a diverse student community that is a true reflection of the demographic composition.
 The implementation of an employment equity plan also guarantees that the academic and support staff are representative.
-CUT currently employs 1 582 staff members.
+CUT currently employs staff members in the region of 1 500.

 CUT offers a wide range of qualifications in its four faculties, namely Faculty of Engineering and Information Technology, Faculty of Health and Environmental Sciences, Faculty of Management Sciences, and Faculty of Humanities.
 CUT also commands respect with its relevant research.